 Here, you may meet people who understand exactly what you’re going through, you will feel a sense of togetherness when in group therapy.
 You may make friends and feel a great sense of empowerment.

 Last but not least is wellbeing therapy.
 In well-being therapy, you will learn so much about nutrition and maintaining a healthy lifestyle, this will help you to keep away from the substance you were using prior and adopt a new healthy lifestyle filled with positivity.
-Here you will also do activities such as yoga and mindfulness to really get those positive feelings going.
+Here you will also do activities such as art therapy and mindfulness to really get those positive feelings going.

 Why Is Rehab So Important?